A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2023-35841: Phoenixtech Winflash Privilege Escalation

-CVE-2023-35841 is a privilege escalation vulnerability in Phoenixtech Winflash Driver that allows attackers to modify system firmware through exposed IOCTL.
-This article covers technical details, affected versions, and mitigation.
+CVE-2023-35841 is a privilege escalation vulnerability in Phoenixtech Winflash Driver caused by exposed IOCTL with insufficient access control, allowing attackers to modify system firmware.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2023-35841 Overview